racktivity/ext-lfw/docs/alkiradocs/Macros/MacroGraphViz.md

 #Graphviz Macro
-The Graphviz macro creates a graphic by means of a dot file.
+The `graphviz` macro creates a graphic by means of a dot file.
 For more information about Graphviz, visit the [Graphviz website](http://www.graphviz.org).

 ##Parameters